jaxgeller/tweezer.js/README.md

 $ npm install tweezer.js --save
 ```

+## Use

 Two parameters are required to start Tweezer, a `start` and an `end` value, the rest is optional.
 Tweezer works by emitting values via an event emitter. **It is up to you on how to use these values.**

+Tweezer works by tweening from a start to end.
+Along the way it emits values via the `tick` event.
+It is in the handler of the `tick` event where you want to do something with the values.

 Below are all of the configuration options.
 Note: **all methods can be chained.**